iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Convex Sets Projections and Dist, Intro.md

 \right\rbrace
 $$

 Where, the activation function is closed, and the distance function is also closed.
-Since the function is closed and coersive, it has minimizers.
+Since the function is closed and coercive, it has minimizers.

 **Theorem: Unique Projection of Convex Sets**